-Also in my capacity as a shareholder of the Italian banks Banca Monte dei Paschi di Siena (MPS) and Mediobanca through the company Bluebell Partners Ltd. - in addition to being publicly recognized as a knowledgeable expert on the complex issues that have affected MPS from 2012 to the present, and which I have helped bring to light - I am writing to express serious concerns regarding the legitimacy of euro 7,5 billion of State aid received by MPS in the period 2017-2022, which are now being used to attempt a hostile takeover of a competing bank (Mediobanca).
-More specifically, I refer to my communications of 12 January 2025 (Annex 23.19) and 2 February 2025 (Annex 23.22), personally addressed to you, and to the subsequent response from the European Commission dated 7 February 2025 (Annex 23.22), signed by DG COMP official Karl Soukup, Acting Deputy Director-General.
+Also in my capacity as a shareholder of both Banca Monte dei Paschi di Siena ("MPS" or the "Bank") and Mediobanca through the company Bluebell Partners Ltd. - and in addition to the role for which I am publicly recognised as a knowledgeable and engaged observer of the complex issues that have affected MPS from 2012 to the present, and which I have contributed to bringing to light - I am writing to express serious concerns regarding the proposed takeover of Mediobanca by MPS.